ocaml-flambda/flambda-backend/HACKING.md

 ## Running tests with coverage analysis

-Coverage analysis is available for the Flambda backend tests (that is, just the ones run by `make runtest`), which are intended to provide good coverage on their own.
+Coverage analysis is available for the OxCaml tests (that is, just the ones run by `make runtest`), which are intended to provide good coverage on their own.
 We use `bisect_ppx` to perform the analysis.
 Since binaries instrumented with `bisect_ppx` have coverage enabled unconditionally, coverage